ghik/kubernetes-the-harder-way/docs/QEMU.md

 Since we're running on a laptop, the datasource for us is called... [`nocloud`](https://canonical-cloud-init.readthedocs-hosted.com/en/latest/reference/datasources/nocloud.html).
 Using this datasource, the guest OS can pull configuration from its local filesystem, a specially mounted drive, or an external web server.
-The drive method seems to be the simplest for our needs as it does not require passing any kernel or SMBIOS parameters.
+The drive method seems to be the simplest for our needs as it does not require passing any kernel or SMBIOS parameters or running a web server.

 First, we must prepare the configuration data.
 It is organized in a set of YAML files which must be called `user-data`, `meta-data`, `vendor-data`, and `network-config` (and possibly others which I am not aware of).